 - 1.1 Our SEN policy and information report aims to: - Explain how our school supports and makes provision for pupils with special educational needs (SEN) - Explain the roles and responsibilities of everyone involved in providing for pupils with SEN - 1.2 We aim to achieve maximum inclusion of all pupils (including vulnerable learners) whilst meeting their individual needs.
 Teachers provide carefully planned learning opportunities and, through our Work, World, Wellness curriculum, content and materials which are appropriate to the pupil's interests and abilities to ensure full access for all.
 A Special Educational Need might be an explanation for delayed or slower progress but is not an excuse, and we make every effort to narrow the gap in attainment between vulnerable groups of learners and others, whilst keeping our main success measure as individual progress made against outcomes set.
 A robust system to identify Special Educational Needs and barriers to learning is in place to ensure a clear distinction between underachievement and special educational needs.
 Interventions are targeted as part of our assess, plan, do, review cycle to ensure they remain appropriate and effective.
 There is a focus on teaching and developing skills through intervention and then for these to be transferred into everyday activities to ensure consolidation.
+We work in partnership with parents/ carers and external agencies, as appropriate, to ensure we understand, as fully as possible, a pupil's individual needs and the appropriate provision to support them.
 English as an Additional Language (EAL) is not considered a Special Education Need.
 EAL learners will be supported appropriately to develop their language proficiency skills but will not be recorded as having a Special Educational Needs unless this is identified through assessment.
-Individual programs of support will be provided when needed, initially, through additional support funded from the devolved schools budget.
+Individual programs of support will be provided when needed, initially, through additional support funded from the devolved school budget.